crodier/software-blog/_posts/2025-03-27-good-intentions.md

 This [Harvard Business Review document about Apple Culture](./HBR_How_Apple_Is_Organized_For_Innovation-4.pdf) is a must-read.
-The biggest takeaway is that **at Apple, they look at the hardest part of a problem first**, and scrutinize ideas.
-Sadly, I have never worked there, but it is admirable if it truly holds, which I imagine it does.
+The biggest takeaway is that **at Apple, they look at the hardest part of a problem first**, and **scrutinize ideas** before they begin.
+Sadly, I have never worked at Apple, but it is admirable if it is actually held up in practice, which is reported to be by HBR.

-(HBR is an incredible resource for software managers, because software managers are in fact running large subdepartments, and should understand economics, business, but I am only beginning and very few of us do.)
+(side note: HBR is an incredible resource for software managers, because software managers are in fact running large subdepartments, and should understand economics, business, but I am only beginning and very few of us do.)

 ## No benefit to Disagree (Corporate Game Theory)

-From a game theory perspective, there are zero gains to be had as an Engineer, with disagreeing with another Engineer.
+From a game theory perspective, disagreeing with another Engineer is **always a loss of value**.

 Why is this?

-The rewards from the disagreement for any employee never outweigh the economic cost of the disagreement.  the disagreement benefits the owners of the company. primary, and the CEO.
+The rewards from the disagreement for any employee never outweigh the economic cost of the disagreement.

+This kind of scrutiny benefits owners of the company; primarily, and the CEO.

-Only the senior executives and stockholders benefit from actual performance of the software system.
+Inside the company, only the senior executives and stockholders benefit from actual performance of the software system.
+Not the engineers.
+The customers obviously benefit from disagreement and correct decisions and software.
+This use of the customer is convenient as a proxy argument for saying 'do what is good for business, not yourself.'

-It is true if the employee software engineer holds stock, then the stock price has value, and the actions taken impact the stock price in some small way.
+It is true if the employee software engineer holds stock, then the stock price has value, and the actions have an impact on the stock price in some small way.
 But this small stock value impact
 (on some tiny percentage of the 'float'), for disagreeing in a design meeting never